mrmonkington/gn-django/docs/source/jinja_templates/writing_jinja_templates.rst

 **Note:** This will completely override the current context, meaning that any variables declared by context processors *will not* be included in the context of the included template.
-For more information, read the :ref:`case study <writing-include-with-ext>`
+For more information, read the :ref:`case study <gn-django-writing-include-with-ext>`

 Example::